vmware/photon-os-installer/docs/ks_config.md

 # Kickstart Features

-Kickstart config file is a json format with following possible parameters:
+The kickstart config file is a json format file with the following possible parameters:

 ### _"additional_files":_ (optional)